Hackeradda

 Final Answer: Should You Be Worried?

-You don’t need to panic — but you should be aware.
+No need to panic – but be aware.

-The dark web isn’t filled with people reading your chats.
-Instead, it’s full of criminals trading data that helps them attempt WhatsApp hacking.
+The dark web is not crawling with people reading your chats.
+Instead, it’s filled with criminals offering data that helps them try WhatsApp hacking.

 ❌ You reuse passwords